 Days 6 & 7: Queenstown

 This itinerary ends with two full days in Queenstown.
 There are a lot of different ways to plan your time, depending on your interests.
-From thrilling activities like bungy jumping and jet boat riding, to more chill experiences such as wine tasting and visiting a natural hot pool, you have tons of options (see the full list in our Queenstown Bucket List).
+From thrilling activities like bungy jumping and jet boat riding, to more chill experiences such as wine tasting and visiting a natural hot pool, you have tons of options (see the full list in our article Things to Do in Queenstown).

 To help you plan your time, take a look at our Queenstown Itinerary, which lists multiple ways to plan your days, including great day trip options.